mickfuzz/phd4/_posts/2021-03-27-concrete-frameworks.md

 I will use the lens of projects to examine creativity in computing.   -->

-The start of this chapter outlines some of the theory and practice of applying an inclusive approach to computing projects, specifically the benefits of a hands-ons/project based approach.
+The start of this chapter outlines some of the theory and practice of applying an inclusive approach to computing projects, specifically the benefits of a project based approach.
 I then look at different interpretations of Computational Thinking from a critical perspective to contrast the concepts-first approach to other more concrete approaches like project-based learning.
+(not sure about that last sentence)

 <!-- In the second half of the chapter we will look at some of the learning supports available to educators who want, help their learners jump right into coding, sustain interest and reflect on the progress they have made. -->